KxSystems/docs/docs/ml/automl/faq.md

 ### Sklearn Models

-The addition of sklearn models can be completed through the addition modification of a number of files within the folder `code/models`.
+The addition of sklearn models can be completed through the modification of a number of files within the folder `code/models`.
 The steps to do so are as follows;

 1 - Open the file relevant to the problem type being solved, namely classification/regression i.e. `classmodels.txt`/`regmodels.txt` respectively.